AdaCore/ada-spark-rfcs/considered/rfc-lower-bound.rst

 This is specifically motivated by performances.
 In particular, when looking at low level driver implementation or HPC code where Ada doesn’t look favorable in front of C. These constraint meet certain users requirements in high integrity applications that Ada is covering.

+There is also some conceptual motivation, as it allows you to fix the lower boundary and stop having to worry about it.
+Having a variable lower bound is a common source of mistake where people assume a certain lower bound on a parameter without realizing that it may come from a slice (so much so that GNAT implemented specific warnings when detecting such assumptions).

 Guide-level explanation
 =======================